PoliticalGraveyard.com

 Keough, Bruce (born c.1956) — of Dublin, Cheshire County, N.H.
 Born about 1956.
 Republican.
 Real estate developer; delegate to Republican National Convention from New Hampshire, 2004.
 Still living as of 2004.

 Keough, George Francis — of Illinois.
 Democrat.
-Candidate in primary for clerk of the Illinois supreme court, 1938.
+Candidate for clerk of the Illinois supreme court, 1938.
 Presumed deceased.
 Burial location unknown.

 Keough, George H. — of Gorham, Coos County, N.H.
 Republican.
 Member of New Hampshire state house of representatives from Gorham; elected 1938, 1956; delegate to New Hampshire state constitutional convention from Gorham, 1956.
 Presumed deceased.
 Burial location unknown.